Variations (Andrew Lloyd Webber album)

 Variations is a classical and rock fusion album.
 The music was composed by Andrew Lloyd Webber and performed by his younger brother, the cellist Julian Lloyd Webber.

 The Lloyd Webber brothers were always very close but their two different careers (a rock musical composer and a classical cellist) meant that a collaboration seemed unlikely.
 It was not until Julian beat his brother in a bet on a Leyton Orient football match that Andrew was forced to write his cello work.

 As his subject, Andrew chose the theme of Paganini's 24th caprice and added 23 variations for cello and rock band.
 The work premiered at the 1977 Sydmonton Festival with rock band Colosseum II, featuring Gary Moore, Jon Hiseman and Don Airey being joined by Barbara Thompson (sax, flute), Rod Argent (piano, synthesizer, keyboards) and Julian Lloyd Webber (cello).
 It was subsequently rearranged and recorded in 1978.
 It reached Number 2 on the UK album charts.

 The cover is based on the painting Frederick, Prince of Wales, and his sisters by Philip Mercier.

 Adaptations

 The work was used in musical Song and Dance (1982) and David Cullen made an arrangement of the work for cello and orchestra.
-The opening and closing variations have been rewritten for cello and piano, the latter of which Julian often uses as an encore, due to its amusing glissando down to Bottom A (forcing a mid piece retune) to conclude.
+The opening and closing variations have been rewritten by Laurence Roman for cello and piano, the latter of which Julian often uses as an encore, due to its amusing glissando down to Bottom A (forcing a mid piece retune) to conclude.